 Make sure to choose a drop-off time that’s convenient for the recipient.
 You might eat dinner at 7:00, but they may want food delivered by 5:00.
 Check to see if they want you to leave your delivery outside or come in and set things up.
 Depending on the day, some people are too tired to visit; others may be as hungry for your company as they are for the meal.
 Meet them where they are.

 Cook for Your Life was founded by a woman who, following her second cancer diagnosis, dedicated herself to helping people cook their way to survivorship.
 The website contains over 1,000 recipes that teach cancer patients how to create healthy and delicious meals at home—at their own time and pace.
-Recipes and videos are easily searchable and organized by topic specific to the stage of treatment, dietary needs, or simply how patients feel at any given moment.
+Recipes and videos are easily searchable and organized by topics specific to the stage of treatment, dietary needs, or simply how patients feel at any given moment.